German politicians fret about refugees from Afghanistan | DW | 17.08.2021

 Afghanistan is much farther from Europe than Syria, and people fleeing conflict rarely show up immediately, if at all.
 Many of those who arrived in 2015 spent years elsewhere in their region.

-Afghans have long comprised one of the world's largest refugee populations, according to the UN Refugee Agency, settling mostly in Iran, Pakistan, and other south Asian countries.
+Afghans have long composed one of the world's largest refugee populations, according to the UN Refugee Agency, settling mostly in Iran and Pakistan and other South Asian countries.
 At least 3.5 million Afghans are internally displaced, according to the Internal Displacement Monitoring Centre.

 "We're not yet seeing a comparison to 2015," Judith said.
 "You get the feeling that such comparisons want to distract from Germany's political failure, which has become dramatically apparent."